BWStearns/WhiteTruffleScraper/README.md

 #Their interface is so lovely, why scrape?
 White Truffle has More Info than they show, including employers' self selected pay ranges ;p

+Add the arg `persistent=True` if you want it to silently save to a .file in the current direcory.
+You can also assign a file path yourself using the `json_file_name` arg.

 # Example Use:

 	from jobscraper import WTScraper